 Put-in-Bay is a summer community, with the high season running from April through October.
 As a family-friendly destination, it tends to be most crowded when school is out and the weather is at its prime, between June and August.
 Fall can be lovely, with cool days and blue skies, although rain can sweep in across the lake.
 Day-trippers provide a daily ebb-and-flow; if you’re planning to stay a few days, it’s advisable to line up reservations for golf carts or bikes prior to arrival.
 A number of low-key events occur on the island throughout the summer, including a weekly antique car parade and a mid-July Jeep Invasion, when Jeep owners bring over their vehicles for scavenger hunts and other diversions.

-What are the top things to do in Put-in-Bay?
+Top things to do in Put-in-Bay

 Perry’s Victory and International Peace Memorial